Animal welfare is essential for sustainable and profitable cattle production. It is also a legal responsibility.

 Information available about key aspects of cattle welfare includes:

 Transporting animals can be a stressful experience.
 However, as responsible cattle handlers, there are a number of tasks, techniques and strategies that are used to minimise the impact this has on their wellbeing.
-Melinda Leeds, beef producer from Bundarra Farming Company (WA), explains the techniques she uses, and what good practices mean to her.
+Melinda Leeds, beef producer from Bundarra Farming Company (Western Australia), explains the techniques she uses, and what good practices mean to her.

 The welfare of animals during live export is of paramount importance.
 The following resources highlight the efforts made to ensure high standards of animal welfare are maintained throughout the beef supply chain.